01 of 05

 Designing Monochrome, Contrast, and Equal Value Color Schemes

 Once you have your greyscale sketch or photo of your building exterior to show you where to repeat your three chosen colors, it is time to pick the type of color scheme you want to use.
-Notice that we still haven't talked about picking the actual colors, this is all the process of working out the design of the color scheme, which will work with the colors you eventually choose.
-I've chosen colors for these schemes which illustrate the effects, rather than looking for colors that work together.
+Notice that we still haven't talked about picking the actual colors; this is all the process of working out the design of the color scheme, which will work with the colors you eventually choose.

 Continue to 4 of 5 below.

-- High Contrast These schemes can be based like the one shown on two primary colors (here yellow and blue) and the secondary color which is made from combining the two primary colors (green).
-These schemes have harmony due to the relationship between the colors, but can aso have very high contrasts, depending on how you set the values and balance for the various colors.
+- High contrast: These schemes can be based like the one shown on two primary colors (here yellow and blue) and the secondary color which is made by combining the two primary colors (green).
+These schemes have harmony due to the relationship between the colors, but can also have very high contrasts, depending on how you set the values and balance for the various colors.

-- Equal Values - the equal value color scheme here uses similar values (light or dark) of three primary colors, here pink, yellow and blue.
+- Equal values: The equal value color scheme here uses similar values (light or dark) of three primary colors, here pink, yellow and blue.
 All the excitement of this type of color scheme is caused by the colors or hues themselves, as the colors are all equal in tone.
 Even without any extra contrast caused by darker or lighter colors, the colors alone can be used to accent various sections of the exterior.
 Schemes that use similar values tend to have a lot of contrast across the design, regardless of how the colors are placed.
-There are no subtle shaddow effects when all the colors are of equal value.
+There are no subtle shadow effects when all the colors are of equal value.

 04 of 05